Jon-Gear/Jon-Gear.github.io/index.markdown

 Hobbies: writing stories, calisthenics, designing in Photoshop.

-💼 Currently looking for a position in engine programming and/or content creation tool development starting in September 2025.
+💼 Currently looking for a position in engine programming and/or content creation tool development starting in February 2026.

 # ⚙️ Skills